 The following conversation was conducted between Vicki Bennett and WFMU DJ and artist Hearty White in September 2017.

 You can now also purchase the book from The Wire magazine bookshop

 You may be familiar with the music, film, radio and stills work of People Like Us but this is the first step into this medium.
 Although we’ve written essays, we’ve not written a book before.
 And we still haven’t!
 This content is sourced from online, developed online over the course of a 10-day conversation with Gregor Weichbrodt after we observed that searching for answers on a particular internet website possibly reflected and paralleled deeper questions within life…

-For centuries people have tried to come up with answers regarding the fundamental questions of life.
 Then the internet was invented and these questions have finally been answered – by users.

 The Fundamental Questions read at Xing The Line

 The Fundamental Questions read at The Other Room